-Yesterday my seventy eight years old mom went for a check up in one of the well known medical facilities.
+Yesterday my seventy-eight years old mom went for a check-up in one of the well-known medical facilities.
 She was told to go for knee replacement as her Rheumatoid Arthritis had very badly affected both of her knees.
-After the basic check up she was told that her blood platelets were very low.
+After the basic check-up, she was told that she was suffering from rheumatoid arthritis and low blood platelets count as her blood platelets were very low.
 Frankly speaking, we were quite surprised as till now we had heard about low blood platelet counts related to dengue fever only, and as far as we knew she wasn’t suffering from fever or any other symptom related to the dreaded dengue fever.
 So once again Google came to my aid as I googled ‘Causes low blood platelets’.
 This is what I came to know about low blood platelets.

-“Thrombocytes” are your platelets and “penia” means you don’t have enough of something.
-Okay! this is what I learnt that thrombocytopenia is the term used for low blood platelets and if you suffer from thrombocytopenia, that means you don’t have the required number of platelets in your blood.
+“Thrombocytes” are your platelets and “Penia” means you don’t have enough of something.
+Okay! this is what I learned that thrombocytopenia is the term used for low blood platelets and if you suffer from thrombocytopenia, that means you don’t have the required number of platelets in your blood.
 As we all know blood platelets help our blood clot, which in turn helps stop bleeding.
-Having lesser platelets than normal, generally speaking is not that big an issue but if the loss is extreme, you might bleed too much when you’re injured, as the process of blood clotting won’t take place.
-Platelet count of a healthy person is 150,000 to 400,000 but if your count is lesser than that then you have thrombocytopenia.
+Having lesser platelets than normal, generally speaking, is not that big an issue but if the loss is extreme, you might bleed too much when you’re injured, as the process of blood clotting won’t take place.
+The platelet count of a healthy person is 150,000 to 400,000 but if your count is lesser than that then you have thrombocytopenia.